fractalswift/road-traffic-visualiser/README.md

 // TODO

-// Timeseries: - add fucntionality to searchboxes and total/average selector
+// Timeseries - add functionality to total/average selector - searchbox works, but it would be cool if it made suggestions as you typed

 // Year Breakdown: - consider switch to different chart type - changes in data from year to year aren't that big or obvious